My maternity leave checklist

 The big rocks for your maternity leave list are going to look like taking care of the basics...

-Make sure your finances are handled — You will want to make sure have things in place to pay yourself and your team while you’re gone for 3-4 months.
+Make sure your finances are handled — You will want to make sure to have things in place to pay yourself and your team while you’re gone for 3-4 months.

 Make sure your people are taken care of — Record tutorials for your team and make sure your customers or clients will be taken care of and supported by your team while you’re gone.